WELCOME

 Johannes A. Jehle (Julius Kühn Institute)

-1. Rui Cardoso Pereira, Insect Pest Control Section, Joint FAO/IAEA Center, Austria
+1. Rui Cardoso Pereira, Insect Pest Control Section, Joint FAO/IAEA Center, Austria: “The Sterile Insect Technique: its application and challenges”

 Microsporidia Current and future Applications of Microsporidia Research Susan Bjornson